Compare Home Insurance Companies and Rates

 Only available in 12 states and the District of Columbia

-Chubb’s ratings are tough to beat.
-It has the second-highest rating for overall customer satisfaction from J.D.
-Power, behind USAA.
-Its complaint rating shows it has about one-tenth as many complaints as average.
+Chubb’s ratings are excellent.
+J.D.
+Power gives it the second-highest score for customer satisfaction, just behind USAA.
+Its complaint rating is also outstanding, with about one-tenth as many complaints as average.

 Pros